mesushanta/php-blackjack/README.md

 - To use class inside class as an parameter.
 - The basic flow of how the OOP works.

+## Rules Applied

+- If player hit, he gets one more card and if the total is more than 21, he lose
+- If player choose to stand, the Dealer get's new card until the total is not less than 15
+- If player surrender, he lose.
+- At any point, if Player get 21, it's a clear win.
+- If player stand, then the score is compared and the one who has more score, he wins otherwise it's a tie

 ## What's next

 Implement more rules to make the game more professional.
-But I have very less understanding of this game so might do it later when I understand the more complex rules of the game
+But I have very less understanding of this game so might do it later when I understand the more complex rules of the game.